janscience/Teensy_Amp/R5.0/README.md

   on another channel.
 Also the average over all recorded signals is zero: mean(CHx - mean(CHx)) = mean(CHx) - mean(CHx) = 0.
   The larger the number of input channels, the closer mean(CHx) to zero.
+- The ground will not only be set by the common mode of the signal, but also by other loads in the system.
+The latter will still be present in the single ended measurement.
+See below for improved common mode rejection.

 What we want, however, is a measurement of CHx.
 We would get this with a fixed GND that is independent of the input potentials.
 We somehow